New Mexico IOLTA Compliance: Trust Account Rules & Requirements

 How Disbo Keeps Your New Mexico Firm IOLTA Compliant

-Disbo's rules engine applies New Mexico's specific IOLTA requirements — including New Mexico Rules of Professional Conduct Rule 16-115 — automatically to every trust account transaction.
+Disbo's rules engine applies New Mexico's specific IOLTA requirements — including Rule 16-115 NMRA; Rule 17-204 NMRA (recordkeeping/overdraft); Rule 24-109 NMRA (IOLTA) — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention